saralafia/ERI-maps/README.md

 <div style="text-align:center"><img src="figures/LDA-mallet-43-word-clouds.png" alt="project_funding" width="800"/></div>

 We produce interfaces to the topic models using [pyLDAvis](https://nbviewer.jupyter.org/github/bmabey/pyLDAvis/blob/master/notebooks/pyLDAvis_overview.ipynb).
 The browser-based tool offers an interactive visualization of topics estimated with LDA.
 The distance between topics (Jensen-Shannon divergence) is computed; multidimensional scaling (principal components) projects the intertopic distances onto two dimensions.
 The size of topics and their distributions, as well as the saliency of terms within each topic and across the entire corpus, are visible.
-As a result, pyLDAvis supports interpretation of the meaning of each topic; the prevalence of each topic; and the relationships among topics (Sievert and Shirley, 2014).
+As a result, pyLDAvis supports interpretation of the meaning of each topic; the prevalence of each topic; and the relationships among topics.

 *8 topic pyLDAvis:*